Squad-py/Open_Bus_app/README.md

 - Carlos Alejandro Galindo Islas (utm22030587@utma.edu.mx)

 ## What's the problem? ❔
-The public transportation system in Aguascalientes is inefficient due to the lack of real-time information about vehicle location and occupancy, inefficient fleet management, outdated cash payment processes and inefficiencies in prepaid card recharges that delay boarding, and the lack of robust data for authorities to make strategic decisions.
+The public transportation system in Aguascalientes is inefficient due to the lack of real-time information about vehicle location and occupancy, inefficient fleet management, **outdated cash payment processes and inefficiencies in prepaid card recharges that delay boarding**, and the lack of robust data for authorities to make strategic decisions.

 ## What technology will you use? 💻
 The project is based on a combination of modern technologies:
-- Payments: OpenPayments Interledger technology is integrated to enable fast, contactless payments.
+- **Payments: OpenPayments Interledger technology is integrated to enable fast, contactless payments.**
 - Artificial Intelligence: Python, OpenCV, and YOLOv5 are used for computer vision processing and real-time passenger counting.
 - Backend: Flask and Node.js are used to develop the REST API.
 - Database: PostgreSQL is used for data management.